dualra1n/dualra1n/tutorial.md

 - A9 : Everything works perfect expect camera, micro, girosc. camera isFixable (with ldrestart) or dualbooting ios 14.2.

 - A10/11: Home button is not working currently and camera, micro, girosc.
-You can use tweaks like GesturesXV to simulate iPhone X gestures.
+You can use tweaks like GesturesXV to simulate iPhone X gestures. also activating assesive touch on the first ios before you dualboot, and dualboot you will have activate the assesive touch on the second ios

 - iPhone X: Touchscreen does not work.